 Our custom-designed building provides you with superb facilities:

 Our Colchester building is located on the Knowledge Gateway, an innovation park housing some of the East of England’s most exciting science, technology and creative businesses.

 The University of Essex is a University Enterprise Zone, designated by the Government as a centre for nurturing and supporting new digital and creative businesses.
 Essex Business School is situated on the university’s business and innovation hub.
 By joining us you will be able to access the additional support from the opportunities for networking, internships and work experience at the on-site Parkside Office Village and Innovation Centre.

-The dual disciplines of accounting and finance means that you will be well suited to sector specific roles in chartered accountancy and management accountancy as well as more generalist roles such as management consultancy or financial management.
+Experience of the dual disciplines of accounting and finance means that you will be well suited to sector specific roles in chartered accountancy and management accountancy as well as more generalist roles such as management consultancy or financial management.

 The structure of this course provides you with an in-depth look at key areas of both accounting and finance.
 As well as modules focussing mainly on producing financial statements, you’ll also put these into perspective and learn how managers use accounting and financial information to make decisions.

 In the first year our current students cover wider business topics that every manager needs to know.
 However, we are planning some changes to our first year and we’ll be tailoring it more closely to your chosen course.
 In second and third year you’ll have optional modules to make your course truly unique.
 In your final year you'll take Masters modules to take your learning to the next level.

 We offer a flexible course structure with a mixture of core/compulsory modules, and optional modules chosen from lists.
 Please be aware that we are planning changes to our first year to make it more relevant to your chosen course.

 Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field.
 The following modules are based on the current course structure and may change in response to new curriculum developments and innovation.